fsantanna/pingus/ceu/README.md

 Organisms react to external events sequentially, one after the other, resulting in deterministic programs.
-Unlike callbacks, organism bodies keep the execution context across event occurrences alive (if they don't terminate).
+Unlike callbacks, organism bodies keep the execution context across event occurrences alive (if they do not terminate).
 -->

 The loop detection @NN(loop_do,-,loop_end) awaits the first click @NN(await_1)